DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 _Potion that could cure ten thousand illnesses with a single drop._

-_Sake that could tame any animal in the forest._
+_<span title="alchocol">Sake</span> that could tame any animal in the forest._

-And there was a thing that Reiren hold in her hand.
+Then there was a thing that Reiren hold in her hand.
 To Kai it felt like a smell of a juice, squeezed out of food scraps.

 "Thy wound, human medicine is unlikely to have much of effect, isn't it?"